aws-samples/amazon-connect-callback-helper/README.md

 1. Amazon Connect Instance already set up.
 2. AWS Console Access with administrator account.
 3. Cloud9 IDE or AWS and SAM tools installed and properly configured with administrator credentials.
+4. Dedicated queue for callbacks.
+Scheduled calls are triggered on the user selected time and available agents are required before initiating the call.

 ## Deploy the solution